 He is also active in the Austin Woods and Waters Club, an organization dedicated to preserving the outdoors.
 He and his wife, Kathy, have two children, Paige and Chase.

-Craig Morgan was elected to Place 1 in May 2011.
+Craig Morgan was elected to Place 1 in May 2011, and selected as Mayor Pro-Tem in June 2016.
 Morgan, a Round Rock attorney, has been an active member in the Round Rock community.
 He currently serves on the St. David’s Round Rock Medical Center Board of Trustees, Capital Area Metropolitan Planning Organization Policy Board (CAMPO), Chasco Family YMCA board of directors, and the Round Rock Campus Advisory Committee for ACC.
 He is also a current member of the Rotary Club of Round Rock and attends the Fellowship at Forest Creek in Round Rock.

 He is a Leadership Round Rock graduate and has previously served on the Round Rock Chamber of Commerce Board of Directors and the Leadership Round Rock Planning Board.
 Additionally, Morgan served as a Commissioner on the Round Rock Planning and Zoning Commission, is a former member of the Ridgeview Middle School PTA, and served as a member of the Round Rock Charter Review Commission in 2007.

 Morgan received his undergraduate degree from Texas Tech University, an MBA from Southwest Texas State University (now Texas State University), and his law degree from the University of Tulsa College of Law.
 He is married to Amanda Morgan and they have one son, Garret.